WeijunAlexWang/wwj/_pages/about.md

 News
 -----
-* 12/2022 One papers was accepted to IEEE INFOCOM'23.
+* 12/2022 One paper was accepted to IEEE INFOCOM'23.
 * 10/2022 I will serve as the PC for Springer DASFAA'23
+* 07/2022 One paper was accepted to IEEE ICDCS'22 workshop on SocialMeta.
-* 07/2022 Two papers was accepted to IEEE SECON'22.
+* 07/2022 Two papers were accepted to IEEE SECON'22.
 * 05/2022 I will serve as the PC for Springer ADMA'22
 * 04/2022 One paper was accepted to IEEE/ACM IWQoS'22.
 * 03/2022 One paper was accepted to IEEE World Wide Web Journal.